-Table 43: Individual grants for artists by field of arts, distributed by the Lithuanian Council of Culture in 2014–2019
+Table 44: Individual grants for artists by field of arts, distributed by the Lithuanian Council of Culture in 2014–2022

 |Forms of art||Number of grants distributed||Amount allocated in EUR|

 The Ministry of Culture of the Republic of Lithuania gives annual awards and prizes for outstanding achievements in arts and culture.
 The most important award is the Lithuanian National Award for Culture and Arts.
 The award was established in 1989.
 It is granted for outstanding achievements in culture and arts and has been awarded annually in six categories since 2006 (between 1989 and 2006 there were nine categories).
-The prize is formally bestowed on February 16, when the decorations and diplomas are presented to the laureates at Presidential Palace, commemorating the anniversary of the 1918 Act of Independence of Lithuania.
+The prize is formally bestowed on February 16, when the decorations and diplomas are presented to the laureates at the Presidential Palace, commemorating the anniversary of the 1918 Act of Independence of Lithuania.

-The Lithuanian Government’s Awards for Culture and Arts were established in 2006 and aim to promote art creators, performers, musicians, film makers etc. for their merits to Lithuanian art.
+The Lithuanian Government Awards for Culture and Arts were established in 2006 and aim to promote art creators, performers, musicians, film makers etc. for their merits to Lithuanian art.
 Up to 12 awards are granted by the Lithuanian Government annually to Lithuanian cultural and artistic creators and actors.

-The most significant works of professional theatre creators and outstanding professional achievements in the fields of drama, opera, operetta and musical, ballet, dance, puppet and object theatre as well as children’s and youth theatre are awarded with prizes conferred by the Ministry of Culture – the Golden Stage Cross and the Borisas Dauguvietis Earring.
+The most significant works of professional theatre creators and outstanding professional achievements in the fields of drama, opera, operetta and musical, ballet, dance, puppet and object theatre, as well as children’s and youth theatre, are awarded with prizes conferred by the Ministry of Culture – the Golden Stage Cross and the Borisas Dauguvietis Earring.
 The award ceremony is held on World Theatre Day – 27 March.